The #1 Most Underrated Quality in an Entrepreneur

 Sam Parr

-yeah yeah the natural sport is grinding they had this like cool vibe of like wisdom and shit and it was very shocking to see that because I'm like just watching this on a sunday night as I'm gearing up to talk about money and gearing up to to get after crush the week and then I see this guy who is like talk about happiness and shit and I was like this is incredibly refreshing it was pretty cool it it seems like it's a a great country I think by the way there's all these like other downsides I think scheele even said he was like it's a pain in the ass to get there like I don't even think they have an international airport
+Yeah.
+The natural sport is grinding.
+They had this cool vibe of wisdom... and it was very shocking to see that because I was just watching this on a Sunday night as I was gearing up to talk about money and gearing up to get after—crush—the week.
+Then I see this guy who talks about happiness... and I was like, *"This is incredibly refreshing."* It was pretty cool.
+It seems like a great country, I think.
+By the way, there are all these other downsides.
+I think Scheele even said, "It's a pain in the ass to get there— I don't even think they have an international airport."

 Shaan Puri